grange85/ahfow-www/_posts/2024-10-02-dean-britta-and-sonic-boom-s-christmas-album-available-to-pre-order.md

 ---
 Dean & Britta & Sonic Boom have just made available their Christmas album up for pre-order.
 [A Peace of Us](https://sonicboomspacemen3.bandcamp.com/album/a-peace-of-us) will be released on the 22nd November and contains 14 tracks, some familiar from previous releases and performances, and some new.

-{% ahfowimage "https://media.fullofwishes.co.uk/07-dean_and_britta/sleeves/dean-britta-sonic-boom-a-peace-of-you.jpg" "A Peace of You - Dean & Britta & Sonic Boom" %}
+{% ahfowimage "https://media.fullofwishes.co.uk/07-dean_and_britta/sleeves/dean-britta-sonic-boom-a-peace-of-you.jpg" "A Peace of Us - Dean & Britta & Sonic Boom" %}

 The album will be released in _emerald green_ vinyl or as a digital download and is [up on Bandcamp now](https://sonicboomspacemen3.bandcamp.com/album/a-peace-of-us).